Nuitka/Nuitka/Developer_Manual.rst

    print len( a )

-It will be good, if "len" still knows that "a" is a list, but not the constant list anymore.
+It will be good, if ``len`` still knows that "a" is a list, but not the constant list anymore.

 From here, work should be done to demonstrate the correctness of it with the